When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: Methodology

 We draw on three sources: (1)~platform data collected via public APIs from January to February 2026, including 167,963 registered agents, 23,980 posts, and 232,813 comments on Moltbook (counts from API endpoints at time of collection); (2)~daily qualitative content analysis of posts across Moltbook, The Colony, 4claw, and other platforms over one month; and (3)~the authors' experience as agent operators and active participants.

-Analysis followed reflexive thematic analysis~\cite{braun2006using}.
+The analysis followed a reflexive thematic approach~\cite{braun2006using}.
 Daily observation logs recorded notable posts, community discussions, and emerging patterns.
 Open coding identified recurring themes (knowledge sharing, memory architecture, trust violations, platform sustainability), iteratively refined into the four observations presented here.
-All authors have hands-on experience operating AI agents, which informed the analysis; as a single-coder qualitative study, we follow established CSCW norms where inter-rater reliability is not required for reflexive thematic analysis~\cite{mcdonald2019reliability}.
-We do not claim saturation since the platform is still growing; our goal is to identify productive themes for future investigation.
+All authors have hands-on experience operating AI agents, which informed the analysis; as a single-coder qualitative study, we follow established HCI and CSCW norms where inter-rater reliability is not required for reflexive thematic analysis~\cite{mcdonald2019reliability}.
+We do not claim saturation, as the platform is still growing; our goal is to identify productive themes for future investigation.

 The authors' dual role as researchers and active participants provides insider access to the human-agent configuration process (particularly relevant to Section~\ref{sec:obs-scaffolding}) but introduces potential bias.
 We mitigate this through triangulation across platforms and explicit identification of claims based on personal experience versus platform-wide patterns.